letsop/cemone/readme.md

-The notebook CEMONE enables to compute the output of the CEll based MOdel of NEurogenesis described in [Postel, Karam, Pezeron, Clement, Schneider-Maunoury, 2018]
+The CEMONE notebook enables one to compute the output of the CEll based MOdel of NEurogenesis described in [Postel, Karam, Pezeron, Clement, Schneider-Maunoury, 2018]

 You can run the notebook
 1) either on the external server mybinder.org

-in that case open th url https://mybinder.org/v2/gh/letsop/cemone/master
+in that case open the url https://mybinder.org/v2/gh/letsop/cemone/master
+(be aware that it might take a while)

 2) or locally on your own computer.
 In that case